4 Common Trust Mistakes

 Unless you're working with an irrevocable trust—which, once established, generally can't be modified or revoked—you may want to periodically make changes to your trust should circumstances, such as death or divorce, require it.

 Kimberly recommends meeting with an estate-planning attorney at least every three to five years to address any such changes.
-It also makes sense to stay on top of changes in tax laws that could affect how trust assets are treated.
-The Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, for example, requires certain nonspouse inheritors of individual retirement accounts to deplete those assets within 10 years, rather than over their lifetimes.
+It also makes sense to stay on top of changes in tax law that could affect how trust assets are treated.
+For example, Congress is in the process of debating legislation that could include a variety of tax increases.
+One proposal under consideration would be drastically lowering the estate tax exemption from its current level of $11.7 million to as little as $5.8 million.
+(Read more about some of the proposals under consideration here.)

 Trust in the process